Saturday 1st January, 2022

 What you can do about it

 As previously discussed, trigger point therapies and treatments too often just temporarily relieve trigger points but do not eliminate them.
-However, there are effective ways you can deal with trigger points, including very effective treatments that can be self applied which obviously makes them a lot more practical and less expensive.
+However, there are effective ways you can deal with trigger points, including very effective treatments that can be self applied.
+This is very important because you will likely need regular treatments over a long period of time, which if all done professionaly would be very inconvenient and expensive.
 For details please see our article How to massage fibromyalgia .
+Please see our video below for a practical demonstration.

 References